 Please contact Colleen Reid, Coach Education Development Manager for more information.

-The coaches involved in the sportscotland 2016-17 programme are:
+The coaches who were involved in the sportscotland 2016-17 programme:

 Day job I am a self employed sports coach, I also do Event work along side running my own commercial laundry (random I know).